WhatTheDickens/engl340/index.md

 #### In class

-- We'll play more with HTML and CSS.
+- We'll hold class in Teams.
+We'll play more with HTML and CSS.

 ---